MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-overview.md

 - Video capture limitations:

    - The maximum video length on HoloLens 2 is 45 seconds.
 The maximum video length on HoloLens 1 is 72 seconds.
-Support for longer video captures is planned for a future release.
    - The maximum size of the captured file is 16 MB.
    - If the user answers a call while capturing video for an asset, the recording will stop.